Click the + icons to expand sections below.

 Qualifying Professional Portfolio Critique Scores

 Wade College believes that practicing presentation and interview skills is an important component of a student's success in preparation for professional experiences in his or her chosen industry.
-The Professional Portfolio Critique (PPC") consists of each student presenting his or her portfolio to a professional industry panel, who evaluate each student's portfolio and presentation based on overall organization, knowledge of their field of study, communication skills and professionalism, enthusiasm and energy, readiness for a professional interview, and greatest strengths and weaknesses.
+The Professional Portfolio Critique (PPC") consists of each student presenting his or her portfolio to a professional industry panel, who evaluate each student's portfolio and presentation based on overall organization, knowledge of their degree program, communication skills and professionalism, enthusiasm and energy, readiness for a professional interview, and greatest strengths and weaknesses.
 In order to be eligible to present at the PPC, students must make a qualifying score of 80% or higher during the Pre-PPC faculty and administration review of their portfolios.
 The institution has established that, as a goal, 50% of graduating associate-level students and 70% of graduating baccalaureate-level students will meet the qualifying score of 80% and be permitted to attend the PPC.

 For the 2019–2020 academic year (July 1, 2019 to June 30, 2020), actual percentages of associate-level graduates who met the qualifying criteria to be considered for PPC advancement were as follows: 75% for the September 2019 graduates; 43% for the January 2020 graduates; and 63% for the May 2020 graduates.